elena5875/javagame2/README.md

 ### Though it is in a background.
 It is still visible to the eye and can be easily
 ### read by the user.

-'insert picture here the website look for mobile.
+'insert background picture here.

 # Game Area

   ###  The game area is in the middle of the screen and should at front of the Heading words.
  ###   There is a transparent background so that it the background image
  ###   and the question will still be visible and can easily read.
+insert picture of the website

   #  Score Area
   ###  After the user has answered all the question, It will show the number of correct answer you made.